protekti/A.D.A.M/README.md

 This structured naming system helps track model progress and categorize models based on their level of training and reliability.

 ## Carla
-We have decided to switch from real life dash-cam videos for testing to the (CARLA Simulator)[https://carla.org].
+We have decided to switch from real life dash-cam videos for testing to the [CARLA Simulator](https://carla.org).
 It helps us work with the steering, braking, throttle systems and it allows for further development of the software.

 ## Types
 As of now there are 2 different types of A.D.A.M..
 There is the OPENCV branch which utilises AI for car detection as well as distance aproximation but the AI branch is 100% AI.
 The AI branch is still in heavy development and is still undergoing major changes.